fumi-y/furima-35224/README.md

 # Association
 <!-- - has_many :comments -->
 - has_many :items, dependent: :destroy
-- has_many :buys, dependent: :destroy
+- has_many :buying_history, dependent: :destroy